cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 | `vdp`      | TBD_2 (requested assignment: 396) | map        | Location for verifiable data structure proofs in COSE Header Parameters                              | {{&SELF}}, {{param-list}} |
 {: #iana-header-params title="Newly registered COSE Header Parameters"}

-## COSE Verifiable Data Structures {#verifiable-data-structure-registry}
+## Verifiable Data Structure Registries

-IANA will be asked to establish a registry of verifiable data structure identifiers, named "COSE Verifiable Data Structures" to be administered under a Specification Required policy {{-iana-considerations-guide}}.
+The IANA has established the COSE Verifiable Data Structures and COSE Verifiable Data Structure Parameters Registries under a Specification Required policy as described in {{RFC8126}}.

-Template:

-- Name: The name of the verifiable data structure
-- Value: The identifier for the verifiable data structure
-- Description: A brief description of the verifiable data structure
-- Reference: Where the verifiable data structure is defined

-Initial contents: Provided in {{cose-verifiable-data-structures}}

 ### Expert Review

-This IANA registries is established under a Specification Required policy.

 Expert reviewers should take into consideration the following points:

 - Experts are advised to assign the next available positive integer for verifiable data structures.